Loop corrections to primordial non-Gaussianity

-\section{ONE-LOOP CORRECTION TO BISPECTRUM: A particular example}
+\section{One-loop correction to bispectrum: a particular example}

 We would like to find the answer to the following question: How big is the effect of loops to n-point functions of primordial curvature perturbation during Inflation?
-The answer of the above question for 2-point and 3-point functions are related to the magnitude and the time derivative of the scalar mode functions respectively.
+The answer of the above question for two-point and three-point functions is are related to the magnitude and the time derivative of the scalar mode functions, respectively.

 One should do the full computation to give a definitive answer of time dependence of bispectrum.
-In this work, our aim is to show that it is possible to get huge enhancements at one loop order and for that we would like to consider the simplest case where the external legs are corrected
+In this work, our aim is to show that it is possible to get huge enhancements at one-loop order and for that we would like to consider the simplest case where the external legs are corrected

-Here we would like to make a further simplification, namely use the form of the one loop corrected mode function (\ref{twothree}) where we applied a Hartree approximation.
+Here we would like to make a further simplification, namely use the form of the one-loop corrected mode function \eqref{twothree} where we applied a Hartree approximation.

-The one loop corrected mode function expression and its derivative with respect to conformal time and their long wavelength limits ($k \eta \ll 1 $) are: